A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Notable Experimental Features

 Another difference between LHC and RHIC is the dependence on $p_T$.
 From the $p_T$ distributions measured at the two energies, 2.76 and 0.2 TeV, we can calculate their ratio.
-When the data points are not in the same $p_T$ bin, we make Lagrangian interpolation between adjacent bins in the RHIC data \cite{aa, xlz} to match the LHC bin \cite{mi, ba2}.
-The result for pion is shown by the solid (black) line in Fig.\ 2.
+When the data points are not in the same $p_T$ bin, we make Lagrangian interpolation between adjacent bins in the RHIC data \cite{aa, xlz} to match the LHC bin \cite{Adam:2015kca, kslambda, ba2}.
+The result for pion is shown by the solid (black) line in Fig.\ 1.
 Note the exponential increase by two orders of magnitude as $p_T$ is increased up to 10 GeV/c.
 Similar increases are noted for $p$ and $\Omega$ up to $p_T\sim 6$ GeV/c.
-The ratios are all around 2 for $p_T<1$ GeV/c, consistent with what we see in Fig.\ 1 where the LHC/RHIC ratio of the multiplicity densities at mid-rapidity per participant-pair is $\approx 8.5/4\approx 2$.
-Of course, most of the particles contributing to that ratio are pions with $p_T\ ^< _\sim\ 1$ GeV/c.
-But for $p_T>2$ GeV/c, there are abundantly more particles produced at LHC than at RHIC.
-It is not unexpected that more high-$p_T$ particles are produced at higher collision energy.
+It is not unexpected that more high-$p_T$ particles are produced at higher collision energy and that pions numerically dominate all other species.
+But Fig.\ 1 shows that for each identified specie of particles there are abundantly more particles produced at LHC relative to RHIC at higher \ppt; in fact, the increases of the ratios up to $\pt \sim 6$ GeV/c are approximately the same independent of the species.
 The question is what effects do the hard scatterings of partons have on the production of intermediate-$p_T$ hadrons at $2<p_T<6$ GeV/c.
 Furthermore, it is reasonable to ask whether the physics at low $p_T$ can be treated by hydrodynamics as at RHIC, totally decoupled from the physics at high $p_T$.
-If jets are copiously produced in order to account for a factor of $10^2$ at $p_T\sim10$ GeV/c in Fig.\ 2, why would their fragmentation products not populate the low-$p_T$ region below 2 GeV/c?
-Our knowledge on fragmentation functions derived by leptonic collisions tells us that the distribution of hadronic products increased monotonically with decreasing momentum fraction \cite{kkp}.
+If jets are copiously produced in order to account for a factor of $10^2$ at $p_T\sim10$ GeV/c in Fig.\ 1, why would their fragmentation products not populate the low-$p_T$ region below 2 GeV/c?
+Our knowledge on fragmentation functions derived by leptonic collisions tells us that the distribution of hadronic products increase monotonically with decreasing momentum fraction \cite{kkp}.
+What we learn from Fig.\ 1 is that the similarity of the behaviors of $\pi, p, \Omega$ in the region $0.5 < \pt < 6$ GeV/c suggests a common partonic basis for the three produced hadrons of diversely different structures.